scaars10/scaars10.github.io/posts/scalable-learning.md

 ## 2. A First Optimization: Lazy File Loading

-A seemingly obvious fix is lazy loading—don’t load data until `__getitem__` is called.
+A seemingly obvious fix is lazy loading: don’t load data until `__getitem__` is called.

 * **Mechanism**: Store file paths or offsets.
 On each sample or batch, open the file, seek to the relevant region, read the required slice, decode it (e.g., CSV/Parquet → NumPy), and close the file.
 * **Reality**: This shifts the bottleneck rather than removing it.

 While modern NVMe drives offer excellent raw throughput, lazy loading typically performs many small, fragmented reads.
-The cost is not the `open()` call itself—which is usually microseconds—but the repeated decoding, allocation, and filesystem bookkeeping that follows.
+The cost is not the `open()` call itself (which is usually microseconds) but the repeated decoding, allocation, and filesystem bookkeeping that follows.
 Each access triggers page cache checks, potential page faults, and format parsing, all of which are CPU-heavy operations.

 When multiplied by `(batch_size × num_workers × steps_per_epoch)`, this per-sample overhead quickly dominates.
 The CPU becomes saturated orchestrating I/O and decoding work, while the GPU remains underutilized, waiting for batches to arrive.